ncoghlan/misc/notes/python3/questions_and_answers.rst

 compatible features defined for Python 3.0, along with a number of ``__future__`` imports and the ``-3`` switch to help make it practical to add Python 3 support to existing Python 2 software (or to migrate entirely from Python 2 to Python 3).
-(Python 2.6 received its final security update in October 2013, however, support remains available through commercial redistributors)
+While Python 2.6 received its final upstream security update in October 2013, maintenance & support remains available through some commercial redistributors.

 **December 2008**: In a fit of misguided optimism, Python 3.0 was published with an unusably slow pure Python IO implementation - it worked tolerably